It’s possible to use cannabis every day without compromising productivity levels. Here are a few handy pointers that will help you out!

 As well as this, smoke contains carbon monoxide, and inhaling too much can cause tiredness, dizziness, and brain fog.
 So some of that sleepy, lazy feeling you get after smoking a joint could be due to all those extra unwanted substances.
 Try vaping over smoking to avoid this and achieve as clear a high as possible.

 Pay Attention To Cannabinoid/Terpene Profile

-Learn How Cannabinoids And Terpenes Actually Work!
+Learn How Cannabinoids And Terpenes Work!

 We also know that the compound that’s probably responsible for the sedative effect of cannabis isn’t even a cannabinoid.
 It’s a terpene known as myrcene.
 This terpene is also present in hops and mango, and it interacts with THC to produce a sedative effect!
 So, make sure you choose a strain that’s as low in myrcene as possible.
-Another terpene that may cause a lethergic, sedative effect is linalool.
+Another terpene that may cause a lethargic, sedative effect is linalool.

 On the other hand, other terpenes may enhance the uplifting effects of some strains.
 Limonene and pinene are both associated with energetic, stimulating, and mood-uplifting effects.